docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Boolean`

 For [ListItem](types-of-controls.md#listitem) objects only.
-When true, the item is marked with the platform-appropriate checkmark.
-When false, no checkmark is drawn, but space is reserved for it in the left margin, so that the item lines up with other checkable items.
+When `true`, the item is marked with the platform-appropriate checkmark.
+When `false`, no checkmark is drawn, but space is reserved for it in the left margin, so that the item lines up with other checkable items.
 When `undefined`, no space is reserved for a checkmark.

 ---